England–Germany football rivalry: 1990–99: 1990 FIFA World Cup and UEFA Euro 1996

 There were several friendly games played in the 1970s and 1980s, with wins for both nations, but the next competitive match—a second round group game at the 1982 FIFA World Cup—ended in a disappointing 0–0 draw.
 England were later eliminated from that competition after drawing Spain 0-0, while Germany reached the final.
 However, when the teams next met competitively, at the 1990 FIFA World Cup, it was a rather more dramatic and eventful clash in the semi-finals, the first time England had reached that far in the competition since their win in 1966.

 In summer 1990, the process of German reunification had advanced far, with the Deutsche Mark being introduced in the East two days before the semi-finals on 3 July.
 Unlike in previous decades, East German fans could openly support the German team of the DFB which by then had an 80+ year tradition.

 The England team had started the event poorly and had not been expected to reach that stage of the competition, but in the game they could match the stronger German team, managed by Franz Beckenbauer.
 The Germans took the lead in the 59th minute when a free-kick from Andreas Brehme deflected off Paul Parker and over goalkeeper Peter Shilton.
 Gary Lineker equalised in the 80th minute, and then David Platt had a goal ruled out in extra time.
 The result was thus decided by a penalty shoot-out—the England team's first—which West Germany won 4–3 after misses from Stuart Pearce and Chris Waddle.
-England lost to host nation Italy for the third-place consolation match, whilst West Germany defeated Argentina in the final.
+England lost to host nation Italy in the match for third place, whilst West Germany defeated Argentina in the final.

 Manager Franz Beckenbauer led the German football team to victory against England in 1990.